OpulentiaAI/open-competitor/CHAT_INPUT_QUICKSTART.md

 ## ✅ What Was Done

-Successfully refactored all chat input interfaces in your **MealOutput SuperAgent** application with a premium, modern `AIChatInput` component.
+Successfully refactored all chat input interfaces in your **MealOutpost SuperAgent** application with a premium, modern `AIChatInput` component.

 ## 🎯 The New Component